cflarios/iue-ethic-hacking/ddos/bash/README.md

     Save the file with a .sh extension, such as http_flood.sh.

-Make the Script Executable:
+5. Make the Script Executable:

     In your terminal, navigate to the directory containing the script and make it executable by running:

+    ```bash
+    chmod +x http_flood.sh
+    ```
+6. Run the Script:

+    Execute the script by running:
+    ```bash
+    ./http_flood.sh
+    ```
+7. Observe the Effect:

+    The script will start sending HTTP GET requests to the specified server IP address and port.
+It will repeat this process according to the NUM_REQUESTS value you set.
+The server may become overwhelmed, impacting its availability.

+## Warning

+This guide and the provided script are for educational purposes only.
+Launching real Distributed Denial of Service (DDoS) attacks is illegal and unethical.
+Always use your knowledge responsibly and respect the security and integrity of computer systems and networks.